Tetragonisca angustula: Males

 A trade-off is seen between worker and male production within a brood.
 Males are produced at higher levels when food availability rises, because they are given more food in their cells, which means that males are often produced in late summer (February to April) when food is plentiful.
 About 16.3% of a brood consists of males, but this changes depending on the season.

 Males do not help around the hive after they have matured, but instead leave the nest to reproduce and never return.
 The investment in their growth is aimed at the possibility of males passing on their genes (and therefore the queen and worker’s genes) during reproduction with virgin queens from other hives.

 Queens

 Queens are rare among a brood since only one mated queen is needed for each hive.
 An estimated 0.2% of a brood is made up of queens and this rate does not vary with the seasons.
 Queens are raised in the largest cells, known as royal cells, which are built on the edge of a comb.

 Communication

-T. angustula bees do not have an easily observable form of communication.
+Tetragonisca angustula bees do not have an easily observable form of communication.
 While they must cooperate in the hive to perform various tasks as a group, many tasks are performed individually.
 Olfactory cues have been tested in relation to both nestmate recognition and in foraging location, but no strong links could be made.
 Chemical cues do play a role in foraging activities, with individuals choosing to pollinate plants that have been previously visited by other foragers, but this is an indirect form of communication.